nathanc95/nrs-frontend/README.md

 if need you can run docker images to retrieve the images information

-run on the repository terminal: docker run -it -p 8080:8080 --rm --name dockerize-vuejs-app 'image-id'
+run on the repository terminal: docker run -it -p 8080:8080 --rm --name dockerize-vuejs-app df0136a59863

 ### Here is short list of libraries that are used